dpwiese/personal-website/content/posts/typescript-crc-calculator.md

   </div>
 </div>

-This post was inspired by the <a href="http://www.ghsi.de/pages/subpages/Online%20CRC%20Calculation/" target="_blank">GHS Infotronic Online CRC Calculation</a>.
+This post was inspired by the [GHS Infotronic Online CRC Calculation](http://www.ghsi.de/pages/subpages/Online%20CRC%20Calculation/).
 While there are many other websites that can perform such simple calculations, I particularly liked that this one kept the polynomial and message in the query parameters, allowing specific inputs, and thus the corresponding outputs, to be easily shared with a single hyperlink.
 For some weeks this page lived in a tab in my browser, and I found myself constantly inserting links into notes or sharing it with others.
 However, I was unable to find a similar site to calculate CRC-32 checksum which left the payload in the query parameters, leading to this post.